peterkolski/ofxCMake/README.md

 This is not an ofxAddOn in the normal way.
 So do not just copy it into the `of/addons/` folder and expect it to work.

-## Quick Start Guide
-1. Clone into `of/addons/ofxCMake`
-2. In `ofxCMake/project/CMakeLists.txt` change the path of your OF folder.
-3. Copy `ofxCMake/project/CMakeLists.txt` into your project folder
-4. Open with CLion or compile via terminal

 ## Installation
 1. Clone the git files in your openframeworks addon folder